tecnomod-um/OntoGenixLLMExperiments/Preprocessing+Partitioning/README.md

 OntoGenix pipeline/workflow.

 # 0. Introduction/Abstract
-This briefing section is needed for people who suffer from "tldr;" condition and want the conclusions before even started reading it.
+This briefing section is needed for people who suffer from `tldr;` condition and want the conclusions before even started reading it.
 So, in conclusion, all the code implemented in this folder helps us have a better understandment of how the data behave and is related without a prior knowledge of the area that the data is modeling.
 In other words, and thanks to human+LLM work, we're now able to provide an efficient and improved way to tackle larger datasets so that we can provide to the LLM with more specific information to tackle the